Treatment Duration

 Transplant Surgery: Upon the availability of a donor's liver, patients are admitted to a transplant centre for the surgical procedure.

-Before proceeding with a liver transplant, patients undergo a comprehensive diagnosis and consultation with a transplant surgeon to determine the necessity of the procedure.
+Before proceeding with a transplant, patients undergo a comprehensive diagnosis and consultation with a transplant surgeon to determine the necessity of the procedure.

 After diagnosis, the surgeon carefully evaluates the patient's condition and advises a liver transplant if it is deemed essential.
 For individuals with alcohol-related issues, it's crucial to seek psychological and psychiatric support beforehand.